Canadian Tire Motorsport Park: Mosport Speedway

 Mosport Speedway was a 1/2 mi oval speedway located on the northwest corner of Canadian Tire Motorsport Park.
 The track featured 800 ft straightaways, 6-degree banked corners and two grandstands with seating for 8,500.

 The oval was constructed in 1989 as a dirt track originally called Mosport's Ascot North, named after the famous Ascot Park track in Gardena, California.
 The first event was scheduled in July 1989 and was to feature USAC Midgets and Sprint Cars and the World of Outlaws.
 The races were cancelled after the initial heat races caused deep ruts in the corners and dislodging stones hidden under the clay.

 The track was paved that summer and renamed Mosport International Speedway.
 The track hosted a weekly Saturday night stock car racing program from May to September for 24 years.
 The stock car divisions included pure stock, sportsman and late models.
 The oval also featured regular touring series including the ACT Series, ISMA Supermodifieds, OSCAAR, Lucas Oil Sportsman Cup, CASCAR Super Series and the NASCAR Canadian Tire Series.

 The park announced the closing of the oval in July 2013 to accommodate the expansion of the Driver Development Centre.

-Current series
+Major series

 IMSA WeatherTech SportsCar Championship

-It was announced in September 2013 that Canadian Tire Motorsports Park was chosen to host an annual round of the IMSA United SportsCar Championship beginning in 2014.
+It was announced in September 2013 that Canadian Tire Motorsports Park was chosen to host an annual round of the IMSA SportsCar Championship beginning in 2014.
 The new series replaced the American Le Mans Series as the feature race during the tracks annual SportsCar Grand Prix, which is Canada's largest annual sportscar race.

-NASCAR Truck Series

-The NASCAR Camping World Truck Series began racing at Canadian Tire Motorsport Park in September 2013, marking the first time the series has raced in Canada.
-Chevrolet was announced as the title sponsor and the race is known as the Chevrolet Silverado 250.

-NASCAR Pinty's Series
+NASCAR Canada Series

-The NASCAR Pinty's Series has visited the facility at least twice annually every year since its inaugural season in 2007.
+The NASCAR Canada Series has visited the facility at least twice annually every year since its inaugural season in 2007.
 Currently the race is known as the Clarington 200 and takes place during the tracks Victoria Day SpeedFest Weekend and its Chevrolet Silverado 250 weekend.